Western Athletic Conference: 2020s: More membership changes, reinstatement of football

-The WAC's planned reestablishment of a football conference at the FCS level has also been accompanied by speculation that the conference intends to eventually move its football league back up to FBS in the future, possibly by 2030.
-Later that same month, the WAC moved the start of their FCS sponsorship of football to Fall 2021, with media reports indicating that the University of Central Arkansas, Eastern Kentucky University, and Jacksonville State University would be added as football affiliates for 2021.
-The three schools were set to join the ASUN Conference in July 2021; that league plans to add FCS football, but not until at least 2022.
+The WAC's planned reestablishment of a football conference at the FCS level was accompanied by speculation that the conference intended to eventually move its football league back up to the FBS level in the future, possibly by 2030.
+Later in January 2021, the WAC moved the start of its sponsorship of FCS football to Fall 2021, with media reports indicating that the University of Central Arkansas, Eastern Kentucky University, and Jacksonville State University would be added as football affiliates for 2021.
+The three schools were set to join the ASUN Conference in July 2021; that league planned to add FCS football, but not until at least 2022.
 The entry of the three incoming ASUN members into the new football league was officially confirmed at a February 23, 2021, ASUN press conference.
 These schools joined the Texas Four in a round-robin schedule officially branded interchangeably as the "ASUN–WAC Challenge" and "WAC–ASUN Challenge"; the two conferences proposed an amendment to NCAA bylaws that would allow their partnership (and presumably any others of its kind) to receive an immediate FCS playoff berth.
-Utah Tech (formerly Dixie State) and Tarleton are included in alliance members' schedules, but are not eligible for the FCS playoffs until completing their Division I transitions in 2024; at least for 2021, games involving those two schools do not count in alliance standings, although both are included in the separate WAC league table.
+Utah Tech (formerly Dixie State) and Tarleton State were included in alliance members' schedules, but were not eligible for the FCS playoffs until completing their Division I transitions in 2024; at least for 2021, games involving those two schools did not count in alliance standings, although both were included in the separate WAC league table.

-On the same day as the WAC's initial announcement, Chicago State University announced it would leave the WAC in June 2022.
+On the same day as the WAC's initial FCS football announcement, Chicago State University announced it would leave the WAC in June 2022.
 Chicago State was originally added in 2013 along with the University of Missouri–Kansas City, originally with an intention for both institutions to serve as anchors for a midwestern-centered division for the conference.
 No other universities in the region were added to the WAC, and UMKC (now known for athletic purposes as Kansas City) departed the conference in 2020 for its former home of the Summit League.
 This left Chicago State, which does not sponsor football, as the only WAC member east of Texas.
 Chicago State's departure rendered Seattle University as the only WAC member institution not geographically located in the southwestern United States.